-Victorian Figures

-Queen Victoria Queen of the UK from 1837 to 1901.
-She is one of the longest

-Victoria serving monarchs in British

-history (63 years).
-The Victorian

-era is named after her.

-Prince Husband of Queen Victoria, died
+Victorian Figures Queen Victoria Queen of the UK from 1837 to 1901.
+She is one of the longest serving monarchs in British history (63 years).
+The Victorian Prince Albert era is named after her.
+Husband of Queen Victoria, died in 1861.
+Charles Dickens Famous Victorian author.
+He wrote: Oliver Twist, A Christmas Carol and Great Expectations.
+Lord Shaftesbury Responsible for bringing about reform of Britain's factories improving working conditions.

-Albert in 1861.

-Charles Famous Victorian author.
-He

-Dickens wrote: Oliver Twist, A Christmas

-Carol and Great Expectations.

-Lord Responsible for bringing about

-Shaftesbury reform of Britain's factories

-improving working conditions.

 Titus Salt Manufacturer and politician.
-Built

-Salts Mill and Saltaire village

-providing a better life for his

-workers.

-William Architects who designed Saltaire

-Mawson village, St George's Hall in

-and Henry Bradford and Bradford City Hall.

-Lockwood

-Dr Banardo Founder of the charity Barnardo's

-in 1867 - providing homes and

-education for poor children.
-The

-charity still exists today.

-Acts of Parlia ment
+Built Salts Mill and Saltaire village providing a better life for his workers.
+William Mawson and Henry Lockwood Architects who designed Saltaire village, St George's Hall in Bradford and Bradford City Hall.
+Dr Barnardo Founder of the charity Barnardo's in 1867 - providing homes and education for poor children.
+The charity still exists today.
+Acts of Parliament 1847 Ten Hour 1847 Ten Hour Act - No child to work more than ten